BMoukthika/Streamlit_Project/README.md

 # Streamlit_Project

-This Python script is a Streamlit application for exploring and visualizing data from a dataset, particularly focusing on analyzing sales data from a sample superstore.
+This is a Streamlit application for exploring and visualizing data from a dataset, particularly focusing on analyzing sales data from a sample superstore.
 Here's a brief overview of what the script does:

 1. **Imports**: The script imports necessary libraries such as Streamlit, Plotly Express, Pandas, and warnings.
 It also sets up warning suppression for cleaner output.